storj/docs/app/(docs)/object-mount/user-guides/basic/page.md

 cuno run --flex "$HOME/my-object-storage" bash -c "touch $HOME/object_storage_mount/s3/<bucket>/newfile"
 ```

-The `-flex` option is synonymous with the `-o cloudrootover=exact -o cloudroot="<mountpoint>"` option, which is used to tell Object Mount to intercept paths that exactly match the cloudroot setting, and to handle them using the Object Mount Mount.
+The `-flex` option is synonymous with the `-o cloudrootover=exact -o cloudroot="<mountpoint>"` option, which is used to tell Object Mount to intercept paths that exactly match the cloudroot setting, and to handle them using the Object Mount on FUSE.

 When using Object Mount Direct Inteception in FlexMount mode, most "local" paths are intercepted but not actioned upon, because they can be handled by the local file system.
 The `cloudrootover` setting is telling Object Mount to intercept local paths that match the cloudroot setting, and to prioritise itself handling them over the mount.
 This means that whenever a path is recognised as the cloudroot, it can be more efficiently handled in user-space by the Direct Inteception/`LD_PRELOAD` library.
 That path recognition can be done in two ways: